This story originally published on the Lily.

 After Gavin Newsom was sworn in as the governor of California earlier this month, his wife, Jennifer, announced her decision to forgo the traditional title of “first lady.”
 She will be known, instead, as California’s “first partner.”

 But with this new title, reflected on the governor’s official website, Siebel Newsom is also publicly validating her constituency’s changing lexicon.
 All over the country, particularly in bright blue states like California, people are swapping the words “boyfriend” and “girlfriend” — and even “husband” and “wife” — for the word “partner.”
-According to data compiled by Google Trends, the search term “my partner” has been steadily gaining traction: It’s more than eight times more popular today, at the time this article was published, than it was 15 years ago.
+According to data compiled by Google Trends, the search term “my partner” has been steadily gaining traction: It’s eight times as popular today, at the time this article was published, as it was 15 years ago.

 More recently, straight couples have started saying “partner,” with the term gaining most traction among young people in highly educated, liberal enclaves.
 On certain college campuses, several students said, it would come across as strange, even rude, to use the terms “boyfriend” or “girlfriend” in lieu of the more inclusive, gender-neutral “partner.”